quchen/dotfiles/.atom/packages-custom/quchen-addons/README.md

 The alignment script differs from all  other alignment functions and packages by not being "smart", having a predictable outcome, and not being shit in general.

-### Multi-align

-Align the first unaligned selection of each line
+Align the first unaligned selection of each line.
+Works for both left and right alignment.

 ![][multialign]

-### Align right

-Align the first selection of each line by their right ends

 ![][align-right]